Cambridge-ICCS/FTorch/examples/README.md

     - Considers a variant of the SimpleNet example which has multiple input tensors and multiple output tensors.

+5. Looping
+    - In most applications we do not just call a net once, but many times.
+      To do this in a computationally efficient manner requires some thought.
+      This example demonstrates how to structure code in these cases, separating reading in of a net from the call to the forward pass.

-To run the examples as integration tests, use the CMake argument
+To run select examples as integration tests, use the CMake argument
 ```
 -DCMAKE_BUILD_TESTS=TRUE
 ```
 when building and then call `ctest`.
-Note that testing is not currently set up for the MultiGPU example.
+Note that testing is not currently set up for the MultiGPU or Looping example.